UNICODE-Venture/uni_country_city_picker/README.md

 #### Country and city picker library Crafted by the **[UNICODE Team](https://www.unicodesolutions.co/)**

-A Light-weight Flutter package for country and city picking, supporting English and Arabic seamlessly.
+A Light-weight Flutter package for country and city picking, supporting English and Arabic seamlessly 🇸🇦💙🇧🇩❤️🇪🇬

 # **Features support**